iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Activation patterns are not a constant in the non-convex problem

 Our non-convex problem is equivalent to a convex and well-specified optimization problem with constraints.
-While the global optima is indeed well described, optimizing the non-convex problem almost always leads to a local minima.
-Because there are too many activations to consider them all, the convex problem will also only find a local minima.
-Among other things, we'll see that the convex reformulation cannot predict the nonconvex's local minima.
+While the global optima is well described, optimizing the non-convex problem using gradient descent almost always leads to a local minimum.
+Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
+However, it is not clear if they find the same local minimum.

-We will compare the classical gradient descent to the convex reformulation method.
+We have previously seen that activation pattern can and will change when doing gradient descent in the non-convex problem.
+In some cases, this shifting is useful because the new activation patterns allows a better global minima.
+To verify this, we monitor the number of unique activation pattern used by the network at each step of a gradient descent.
+If two neurons have the same activation pattern (_i.e._ they activate and deactive exactly the same data points), we would only count one.

+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nbactiv.png" class="img-fluid" %}

+<p class="legend">Training a network with 100 random data point in 10 dimensions.
+The network only has 20 neurons but the labels are linear.
+Neurones are randomly initialized and all 20 of them have an unique activation pattern as can be seen on the graph.
+It is expected in this setting because there are so many possible activation patterns (close to $10^{25}$).
+However as training progress, neuron <em>align</em> themselves to the same pattern.
+After 300 steps, the 20 neurons only share 5 unique activation patterns.</p>

+__Illustration.__

+We will study further this setting with 100 data point and 20 neurons in high dimension.

 To be able to compare, we map the non-convex neurons to their convex counterparts associated with the same activation pattern.
 Remember that to solve the convex problem, we constrain the convex neurons to their activation pattern.
 So, for each step of gradient descent, we plot in orange dots the optimal loss of the convex problem _only using_ the activation pattern that the non-convex neurons are currently in.

-{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/progressplot_cmplx.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/cvx_vs.png" class="img-fluid" %}

+<p class="legend"></p>

 The staircase-shaped graph of the optimal convex loss comes from the fact that the optimal only changes when the set of activation patterns changes, and it is always lower than the non-convex loss by construction.
 Remark that it is not monotonous.